GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/sci_ATAC_seq.rst

    If you have fewer than 100k cells, leave it resuspended in the cold PBS (e.g. do not concentrate).
 7. Pellet the cells at 300 g for 3 minutes.
 Do not aspirate the PBS.
 8. Prepare small quantities of 1.6% formaldehyde dilution, at least 6.7 μL per sample.
 From our 32% stock, this is a twenty-fold dilution.
+   You can alternatively prepare 2.7 μL of 4% formaldehyde per sample.
 9. Freshly prepare a master mix to stop fixation:

    ================  =================
    Component         Amount per sample